 Caption: a blind shooter in action.

-As the international federation for VI shooting, IBSA is responsible for publishing rules and has been organising international competitions for many years.
-The IBSA rules are based upon ISSF rules and only modify ISSF rules where necessary to enable vision impaired people to shoot.
+IBSA organised international competitions in shooting for the visually impaired for many years.
 Currently all IBSA competitions are 10m air rifle competitions shot using .177 air rifles.
 This is due to limitations of older aiming devices, so in addition to the standard standing air rifle event IBSA has created 10m air rifle prone and 3 position events to widen the disciplines available.

 In IBSA competitions, all VI shooters, B1, B2 and B3, compete in a single sight class.
 As aiming is done by sound from an audio aiming device a shooter with some sight does not gain an advantage by trying to aim by sight and so blindfolds are not used.